 In full transparency this is my favourite point program so far and no, this is not a sponsored post, I genuinely like it.
 Perhaps because I’ve finally figured out how to take advantage of it and the mobile app is not bad at all.
 Over the last couple years I’ve done quite a bit of traveling on points and have been consistently gaining them back, here’s how:

 Find a credit card that collects Aeroplan points: I personally use Amex because I like the added bonus of the Amex security but there are others.
 Once you found a card that works for you, use it for everything!
 Most of the time it’s at least dollar-for-dollar which is more than many other reward programs offer.
-If you are in Canada there’s now a service that allows you to pay rent by credit card, called Get Digs, which is another easy way to earn points faster.
+Major banks also offer a signup bonus equal to a return flight which is a great start.

 Tip: you can add your reward number to any Air Canada flight up until departure day so even if you forgot or were not a member at the time of purchase you can still catch up.

 Aeroplan support: it’s no secret that Air Canada support is well, not the best, but when you book on points you get Aeroplan support and they are much, much more useful – loyalty goes a long way.
-I once had to re-schedule 2 flights over one weekend due to a snow storm and still got home in time for a good night sleep before work on Monday.
+I once had to re-schedule 2 flights over one weekend due to a snowstorm and still got home in time for a good night’s sleep before work on Monday.

 If there are any I missed please share!
 Otherwise, happy flying!